 The West End’s streets bustle with a large number of stores including the internationally known Oxford Street and Bond Street.
 You can find the famous prestigous department stores: Selfridges, John Lewis and Liberty, as well as other boutiques with the most recognised luxury brands in the world.

-Experience a Musical in the First Person
+Experience a Musical in the first person (when it’s possible)

 On your trip to London, you cannot miss the famous theatres and their great musicals in the West End, shows aimed at all audiences: children, teenagers and adults alike.